intershop/devenv-4-iom/doc/04_development_process.md

 ## Testing in Context of IOM Project Development

 Projects, that are based on [IOM Project Archetype](https://github.com/intershop/iom-project-archetype), are providing a very good intergration of [IOM Test-Framework](https://github.com/intershop/iom-test-framework).
-This test-framework supports projects in automatic testing of REST APIs.
+This test-framework provides automatic testing of REST APIs.

-_Devenv-4-iom_ creates a file _testframework-config.user.yaml_ whenever the IOM application server is started (`create iom`).
-This configuration file provides information for the [IOM Test-Framework](https://github.com/intershop/iom-test-framework) how to connect the IOM application server and the according PostgreSQL database.
+In order to pass all required information for [IOM Test-Framework](https://github.com/intershop/iom-test-framework), _devenv-4-iom_ creates a file _testframework-config.user.yaml_ whenever the IOM application server is started (`create iom`).
+This configuration file provides information how to connect the IOM application server and the according PostgreSQL database.
 Most of these information are extracted from properties contained in configuration files of _devenv-4-iom_ (`devenv.project.properties`, `devenv.user.properties`).
-The comments within these property files are providing more information.

 ## Testing in Context of IOM Product Development